Amanda Witman

 Twice a year, in March and November, the Brattleboro Ballad Sing convenes on a Sunday at the Brattleboro Music Center for a couple of glorious hours of ballad swapping.
 The next one is on March 15, 2025 from 1-3 pm.
 Contact brattleboroballadsing@gmail.com for more info!

-My a cappella quartet, Big Woods Voices, released a new CD in 2022!
+We are also very proud of the CD we released in 2022.
 Called “Poetry in Harmony,” it features poetry beautifully arranged for our quartet in original compositions by Will Danforth.
 You can stream it on Spotify, or purchase it on Bandcamp or direct from us if you’re local.

 Every year, I have a ton of fun at the Brattleboro Music School’s Northern Roots Festival, always on the last weekend of January.
 In 2024, I had the great honor of performing solo in the evening concert.
 If you missed it, you can catch it on YouTube: Northern Roots Festival 2024.